San Andrés (island): Demographics

 The island's last reported population is 75,000; it was 72,912 in 2007, 55,000 in 1993, and 20,000 in 1973.
 The continuous growth and influx of people from the mainland of Colombia means that they now form about two thirds of the island's population.
 The native islanders are the descendants of the African and European settlers that first inhabited the islands.

 Economy

-The economy of the island, which was largely dependent on fishery resources and meager agricultural production, underwent a change with the opening of air services from Colombia, followed by a 1954 declaration of the island as a duty-free zone.
+The economy of the island, which was largely dependent on fishery resources and meager agricultural production, underwent a change with the opening of air services from Colombia, followed by a 1954 declaration of the island as a duty-free zone (tax-free zone).
 This brought about a large influx of tourists to the island apart from immigrants from the mainland.
 The majority of foreigners to immigrate to the island were Lebanese and who continue to dominate the local economy till today.
 This also resulted in the local government imposing restrictions in the 1990s to control the influx of people from the mainland, with the intent to preserve local culture.
 However, there are no industries on the island.